Cambridge For Beginners webinar

 Course content and structure

-Christ’s is lucky to have a number of experienced Classicists under its roof:
+Christ’s is lucky to have a great team of Classics teachers:

-Christ’s College’s Director of Studies in Classics Prof Caroline Vout can advise you on choosing options and arrange your supervisions.
-These are tutorial teaching sessions – one-to-one or in small groups – that provide help and tuition tailored to your personal work.
-As other universities usually tutor in much larger groups, this approach is a real advantage of a Cambridge education.
+Christ’s College’s Director of Studies in Classics, Carrie, advises all Classics students in choosing their options and arranges their supervisions.
+Supervisions are tutorial teaching sessions – one-to-one or in small groups – that support and challenge materials learned in lectures and from books and articles.
+They develop your critical and presentation skills and improve your writing, providing tuition tailored to your indiviudal needs.
+As other universities usually teach in much larger groups, this personalised approach is a real advantage of a Cambridge education.

 What do our students think?